greg-raven/Uncommon-Sense/_posts/2015-09-16-the-basis-for-advancement.md

 ---
-title: 'The basis for advancement'
+title: "The basis for advancement"
 layout: post
 categories:
 - self-improvement